Hypertoric category O: Shuffling and twisting functors

 Thus the functors given by tensor product with ${_{\la''} T_{\la'}}\otimes{_{\la'} T_{\la}}$ and ${_{\la''} T_{\la}}$ are both equivalences.
 To show that they are the {\em same} equivalence, it is sufficient to show that, for all $\a,\b\in\cP_{\qvb,\xi}=\cP_{\qvb''\!\!,\xi}$, they induce the same isomorphism between $\Hom_{U_\la}\!\!\left(P_\a^\qvb,P_\b^\qvb\right)$ and $\Hom_{U_{\la''}}\!\!\left(P_\a^{\qvb''},P_\b^{\qvb''}\right)$.
 This follows from the fact that, in both cases, the isomorphism is compatible with the surjections from $\Hom_\D\!\!\left(\Pk_\a, \Pk_\b\right)$ to the two groups. \end{proof}

-\begin{remark} These functors are analogous to the derived functors of the shuffling functors which Irving \cite{Irvshuf} defined for BGG category $\cO$.
-Irving's functors give an action of the braid group of $\mg$ on the derived category of $\cO(\mg)$; this can be seen by combining the Koszul duality of twisting and shuffling functors \cite{MOS} with the fact that twisting functors also satisfy the braid relations (\cite[Lemma 2.1]{AS} or \cite{KM}).
-The pure shuffling functors on hypertoric category $\cO$ are analogous to the endofunctors defined by pure braids, i.e.\ braids where each strand is sent to itself.
+\begin{remark} These functors are analogous to the derived functors of Arkhipov's twisting functors \cite{Arktwist,AS}, which give an action of the braid group of $\mg$ on the derived category of BGG category $\cO(\mg)$ (see \cite[2.1]{AS} or \cite{KM}).
+The pure twisting functors on hypertoric category $\cO$ are analogous to the endofunctors defined by pure braids, i.e.\ braids where each strand is sent to itself.